pysys-test/pysys-test/USERGUIDE.rst

 - It provides the ability to temporarily skip a set of tests if they are broken temporarily pending a bug fix.

+By default both modes and groups are inherited from `pysysdirconfig.xml` files in parent directories, but inheriting can be disabled in an individual descriptor by setting inherit="false", in case you have a few tests that only make sense in one mode.
+Alternatively, you could allow the tests to exist in all modes but call `self.skipTest` at the start of the test `execute` method if the test cannot execute in the current mode.

 See the `pysysdirconfig.xml` sample in `pysys-examples/fibonacci/testcases` and also in `pysys/xml/templates/dirconfig` for a full example of a directory